 WHAT'S THE RIGHT THING TO DO?

-1. Lie on the upper or middle bench.
+- Lie on the upper or middle bench.

 WHY?
-Rather intense, but shorter in the heat: Protects the heart and circulation.
+Rather intense, but shorter in the heat: Protects the heart and circulation. - Or sit relaxed, feet at seat height.

 WHY?
-The lower bench has a lower temperature, humidity is high, stale air accumulates - not desirable!
+The lower bench has a lower temperature, humidity is high, stale air accumulates - not desirable! - Stay in the sauna for 8 to 12 minutes, maximum 15 minutes.

 WHY?
 Further stretching does nothing for the well-being, strains the circulation, reduces the regulatory capacity, and increases the body core temperature unnecessarily.